 More importantly, a personal loan isn’t the best fit in every single circumstance.
 If you have excellent credit and a modest existing debt load, for instance, you may qualify for a 0% APR credit card balance transfer offer that lasts long enough for you to pay down your outstanding balance without incurring any further interest charges.
 Under those circumstances, taking out a personal loan – even at, say, 6% or 8% APR – doesn’t make financial sense.

 Personal loan providers don’t set rates in a vacuum.
 Like other lenders, they adjust retail rates in response to changes in underlying benchmark rates, such as the LIBOR (London Interbank Offered Rate).

 Benchmark interest rates turn on a variety of macro factors, such as inflation rates and expectations of economic growth.
-In general, interest rates rise in high-inflation, high-growth environments and fall in low-inflation, low-growth environments.
+In general, the rate of interest rises in high-inflation, high-growth environments and fall in low-inflation, low-growth environments.
 According to the Federal Reserve Bank of St. Louis, the LIBOR languished below 0.6% during an extended period of low inflation from late 2009 through late 2015, then rose steadily as prices increased, peaking above 2.8% in late 2018.

-Every lender follows its own proprietary loan origination process, and seemingly trivial differences in borrower scoring models may produce noticeable changes to offered loan rates and terms.
-As you hunt for the lowest possible personal loan rate, do yourself a favor and check your rates with as many different lenders as you can.
+Every lender follows its own proprietary loan origination process, and seemingly trivial differences in borrower scoring models may produce noticeable changes to offered loan rates and terms (and even loan eligibility itself).
+As you hunt for the lowest possible personal loan rate from the best personal loan providers around, do yourself a favor and check your rates with as many different lenders as you can.
 You might be surprised to find a great deal hiding in plain sight.